thdauser/relxill/CONTRIBUTE.md

 The difference is that only the public models are included in the official release of the relxill model and therefore should only contain stable models with a stable interface.

-2) Any new parameters have to be added and initialized
+2) Any new parameters have to be added in `class XPar` and a default value defined  in `class XspecLmodelDatDefinition` (cppparameters.h)

-3) The model type has to be added in the `class ModelName`.
+3) The new model name as to be added as to be added in the `class ModelName` (cppTypes.h).
+   It is used to uniquely identify the model.

-4) Additionally, an unique model integer value has to be defined in `relmodels.h` (like `#define MOD_TYPE_RELXILL 123`)  and linked to the model, by adding it to the function `int convertModelType(ModelName name)` (*this part will soon be removed*).
+4) Additionally, a unique model integer value has to be defined in relmodels.h (for example `#define MOD_TYPE_RELXILL 123`)  and linked to the model, by adding it to the function `int convertModelType(ModelName name)` (*this part will soon be removed*).

-5) The final model is defined in `class ModelDatabase`
+5) The final model is defined in `class ModelDatabase` (cppModelDatabase.h), where the model type (Convolution, Relxill-Type, Line-Model, ...), irradiation type (Lamp Post, Power Law, ...), and primary spectral shape (Cutoff-Powerlaw, Nthcomp, Blackbody) are set.

 ## Test Setup

+The tests are all collected in `test`.
+The main tests, which are automatically performed, are in `test/unit/` and `test/e2e/`.

+#### Unit Tests (test/unit/)
+The units tests are done on C or C++ and should test basic functionality of the code.
+Those tests are ran first.
+To implement the tests the Catch2 framework is used.
+New tests can simply be added as a new .cpp file and added in CMakeLists.txt.
+Those will then be automatically compiled and run.

+#### e2e Tests (test/e2e/)
+End-to-end tests are based on using the fully compiled local model (in build/), which is then loaded in isis.
+Currently, the tests are split in two main functions.
+All tests are called from the Makefile contained in this directory.
+Executing `make test` runs all tests. *Note, these test require ISIS to be installed.*

+* `make test-refdata` compares all available reference data to the models which are currently installed.
+Only models for which reference data exists are tested.
+The script `create_reference_data.sl` can be used to create new reference data.

+* `make test-functionality` calls a large isis-script, testing all functions defined in the function `get_implemented_fitfunctions()`.
+Note that the models are distinguished in stable and development.